3and4/Leither/doc/MiMei-en.md

 + Content needed to be indexed
 + Content for sharing among users
 + Content might migrate among nodes
-MiMeimization can be executed beforehand, or on demand.
+Mimeimization can be executed beforehand, or on demand.
 The latter is actually a split.
 A new MiMei object detached from the orginal one.
 A referrential relationship keeps the tie.

 Leither supprots database and file system.
 User can use traditional development method if only its own data is concerned.
 In this case, the whole user or application is one stand alone MiMei object.